Polyline Path Masked Attention for Vision Transformer: Conclusion

 \section{Conclusion}

 In this paper, we argue that the key component of Mamba2 model is its structured mask, which explicitly encodes the spatial distance information through the recursive propagation mechanism and captures the semantic continuity in sequences through the selective mechanism.
-Building on this insight, we extend the structured mask from 1D text sequences to 2D images.
+Building on this insight, we propose to extend the structured mask from 1D text sequences to 2D images.
 To this end, we propose a novel 2D polyline path scanning strategy with its corresponding structured mask tailed for images.
 To achieve SOTA performance on high-level vision tasks, we integrate the polyline path mask into the powerful self‑attention mechanism of ViTs.

-Although the complexity of this integration has been optimized by the proposed efficient algorithm, it inevitably incurs extra GPU memory occupation and lower throughput.
-Nonetheless, this limitation can be mitigated through engineering optimizations, such as CUDA or Triton-based implementations, which we plan to explore in the future work.
+\textbf{Limitations.} Although the proposed efficient algorithm optimizes the integration complexity, it inevitably incurs additional GPU memory occupation and lower throughput, as shown in Table~\ref{table:ablationstudy}.
+We plan to alleviate this limitation through further engineering optimizations, such as CUDA-based or Triton-based implementations, in the future work.